 You might be familiar with Caesar’s Cipher.
 It is a simple encryption technique employed for preserving data integrity and for security purposes.
 It follows a straightforward encryption pattern for the given data.
 Each letter is shifted left by a certain number of stages of alphabets and then rewritten in that new order.
+But you know that how a Caesar Cipher Decoder tool can help you decode those complex messages?

 So according to this cipher, with a shift of say, three, the alphabet A will replace a D in the data, B will be substituted in place of E and so on.
 When the normal alphabet series starts like ABCDEFG, the cipher for the same will be XYZABCD.